What is the future of work?

-Plus, as repetitive and routine tasks are automated, teams and employees will be freed to work on transformational projects, using their creativity in unpredictable ways.
+Plus, as repetitive and routine tasks are automated — as AI and the future of work evolve together — teams and employees will be freed to work on transformational projects, using their creativity in unpredictable ways.

-All of this will require people who can adapt to constant re-shaping and re-skilling within a shifting economic environment.
+All of this will require people who can adapt to the future of work trends, constantly re-shaping and re-skilling within a shifting economic environment.
 Companies are beginning to let go of traditional skill-based hiring, working to build interdisciplinary, multi-talented teams with equal parts technical and human skills.

-In addition to this, companies are discovering the business value of investing in the employee experience.
+In addition to this, companies are discovering the business value of investing in the employee experience as they navigate the future of work.
 When employee well-being is prioritized, engagement goes up, and so does profitability.
 A study by Gallup showed that engaged employees increased profitability by 22%.

-With this trend well underway, concepts that sound radical now, such as the 4-day work week, may become more commonplace.
+With this future of work trend well underway, concepts that sound radical now, such as the 4-day work week, may become more commonplace.

-Meanwhile, organizations are investing billions of dollars to advance technological breakthroughs that we can’t even imagine yet.
+Meanwhile, organizations are aware of the importance of technology and how technology will change the future of work.
+As such, they're investing billions of dollars to advance technological breakthroughs that we can’t even imagine yet.
 Quantum technologies are being developed out of a science that remains mysterious even to the scientists, while future AIs are expected to understand human emotion and intent.
 And ambient computing promises a frictionless world of technological ubiquity.